Thai Chicken Meatballs in Coconut Curry

 Meatballs make every meal more fun, and this twist on Thai-style chicken curry uses tender, flavorful meatballs in place of chopped chicken.
 The rich curry is somewhere between a soup and stew, perfect to serve over rice with roasted peanuts, lime juice, and fresh herbs.

-meatballs in curry in a white bowl
+overhead image of rice and meatballs in curry in a white bowl

 Perhaps you’ve noticed, but I’ve been on a real meatball kick.
 I’ve been just seeking a little more joy and fun in my weeknight cooking and meatballs just seem to fit that bill.
 Plus, they’re so easy to make in a big batch and freeze.
 I think my freezer is currently stocked with meatballs for this soup (which we’ve been eating so much this winter), this stir-fry, and this classic meatball-red sauce combo.
 (There might be a batch of my favorite cashew chicken recipe and Thai basil chicken recipe in there as well.)